particle-iot/docs/src/content/reference/firmware.md

-Parameters:
+*Parameters:*

-  * val: a variable to format as a String - string, char, byte, int, long, unsigned int, unsigned long
+  * `val`: a variable to format as a String - string, char, byte, int, long, unsigned int, unsigned long
-  * base (optional) - the base in which to format an integral value
+  * `base` (optional) - the base in which to format an integral value

 Returns: an instance of the String class